 Our management's evaluation of the effectiveness of our internal controls over financial reporting as of December 31, 2023 concluded that our controls were not effective, due to material weaknesses resulting from an ineffective overall control environment.
 The material weaknesses stem primarily from our small size and include the inability to (i) maintain appropriately designed information technology general controls in the areas of user access, vendor management controls, and segregation of duties, including controls over the recording of journal entries, related to certain information technology systems that support the Company's financial reporting process; and (ii) design and maintain effective controls over complex accounting areas and related disclosures including income tax , stock-based compensation, and deferred research and development obligations - participation agreements.
-Specifically, management did not identify controls over the review of the tax provision, including the valuation analysis relating to deferred tax assets, considerations for uncertain tax positions, the preparation of income tax footnote and required disclosures and selecting and applying accounting policies, proper review of the financial statements and the application of GAAP relating to the accounting and classification of deferred research and development obligations - participation agreements.
-Management did not identify controls over the review of stock-based compensation, including the valuation and papelying accounting policies, proper review of the financial statements and the application of GAAP relating to the accounting and classification of options granted under the Company's equity-based compensation plans.
+Specifically, management did not identify controls over the review of the financial statements and the application of GAAP relating to the accounting and classification of deferred research and development obligations - participation agreements.
+Management did not identify controls over the review of stock-based compensation, including the valuation of GAAP relating to the accounting and classification of deferred research and development obligations - participation agreements.
+Management did not identify controls over the review of stock-based compensation, including the valuation of GAAP relating to the accounting and classification of deferred research and development obligations - participation agreements.
+Management did not identify controls over the review of stock-based compensation, including the valuation of options granted under the Company's equity-based compensation plans.